 10. Go Play at the Park

-Surrey is rich in public park spaces, golf courses and natural areas.
-From the giant second growth forest at Green Timbers Urban Forest, to the shoreline views at Blackie Spit Park, there is something for everyone to see, do and experience in every season at Surrey’s 200 parks.
+Surrey is rich in public park spaces, outdoor activities, golf courses, and natural areas.
+From the giant second growth forest at Green Timbers Urban Forest, to the shoreline views at Blackie Spit Park, there is something for everyone to see, do and visit in Surrey, in every season, at Surrey’s 200 parks.

 Halloween Bonus: Potter’s House of Horrors